Skip to content

 Usage

-To train Ultralytics YOLOv8n model on the Crack Segmentation dataset for 100 epochs with an image size of 640, you can use the following code snippets.
-For a comprehensive list of available arguments, refer to the model Training page.
+To train the Ultralytics YOLO11n model on the Crack Segmentation dataset for 100 epochs with an image size of 640, use the following Python code snippets.
+Refer to the model Training documentation page for a comprehensive list of available arguments and configurations like hyperparameter tuning.

 Train Example